 The Ultimate Bowel Course: GI and Pelvic Floor – ONLINE/LIVE

-- The live course will also be recorded and placed in a course platform for you to access long-term.
+- Course: September 19-20, 2020, Saturday 8:30-5:30 ET, Sunday 8:30-4:30 ET.
+The online/live course will also be recorded and placed in a course platform for you to access for up to 6 months.
 This will include access to any additional resources for the course.

-- BONUS: There will be extra days offered for support and live training for use of a balloon catheter (Tuesday, September 22 or Thursday, September 24 and likely Tuesday, September 29 or Thursday, October 1.
-This will depend on the number of participants enrolled.
-You’ll be able to sign up for one of those evenings (7-9 pm CT) as it gets closer.
+- You’ll be able to sign up for one of those evenings (8-10 pm ET) as it gets closer.
 You will have a chance to practice techniques with full guidance and ask any questions.
-It’s best to have a patient model for this.
-We will share more specifics with you later.

-CEUs: CEUs are approved in NY.
-CEUs will be applied for in MO and IL.
-For other states, please check your states reciprocity or if you can apply for CEUs independently.
+- For other states or professions, please check your state’s reciprocity or if you can apply for CEUs independently.

 A comprehensive approach to gastrointestinal disorders including bowel and digestion dysfunction.
 This approach allows for the consideration of management of multiple factors s including nutritional, psychosocial, medical-surgical decisions, and physical therapy examination/intervention advanced intervention.
 A multifactorial approach can often lead to improved management of this complex patient as a varied intervention approach may be required to be successful.
 A comprehensive understanding of the physiology and symptom manifestation can improve the ability to develop a comprehensive intervention strategy tailored to each patient’s needs throughout the episode of care.